 Let’s face it: not everyone is cut out for nine-to-five.
 The idea of the classic desk job is just boring for a lot of people.
 Since that typical “desk job” is pretty much the norm, most feel compelled to work these kind of jobs – especially those without a college degree, unless they find some legit work from home jobs.
 Well, I found several jobs that are pretty out there – and don’t require a formal education (or much of one).
+Everyone wants to make some money for themselves, whether that’s by working in an office or investing in stocks on Stocktrades, we all want money.
 Let’s hope one of these jobs works for you!

 - Household/Domestic Assistance